president-not-sure/mpv-interpolation/README.md

 ## Usage

-Options are passed to the VapourSynth script via mpv shortcuts.
-These shortcuts use the user-data key, whose value is a string of key–value pairs.
+Options are passed to the VapourSynth script via mpv's key bindings.
+These key bindings use the user-data key, whose value is a string of key–value pairs.
 Each key–value pair is written as `key=value`, and multiple pairs are separated by `,`.

 ### library